-If you don’t have any pre-arranged accommodation before you arrive, then there are some immediate options available while searching for your apartment in Taipei.
+If you don’t have any pre-arranged accommodation before you arrive, then there are some options available while searching for an apartment in Taipei.

 Book a room on Airbnb